Dynamical signature of vortex mass in Fermi superfluids: Methods

 The equations of motion are formally equivalent to time-dependent Bogoliubov-de Gennes (BdG) equations

 with the difference that the single-particle Hamiltonian $\hat{h}$ and the pairing field $\Delta$ are related to energy density functional (\ref{eqn:E}) via appropriate functional derivatives:

-The mean-field $U=\delta\mathcal{E}/\delta \rho$ and pairing $\Delta$ potentials contain beyond mean-field corrections, which depend on the interaction strength through the parameter $k_Fa$.
-Finally, $U$ and $\Delta$ depend on the Bogoliubov amplitudes (via densities), and the resulting equations of motion are highly nonlinear.
-Since in the computation we consider only states up to the cut-off energy $E_c$, the theory must be appropriately renormalized; see Ref.~\cite{Boulet2022} for the explicit expressions for the functional, the associated functional derivatives and renormalization scheme (in the computation we used a variant with the effective mass being equal to the bare mass.)
+The mean-field $U=\delta\mathcal{E}/\delta \rho$ and pairing $\Delta$ potentials contain beyond mean-field corrections which depend on the interaction strength through the parameter $k_Fa$.
+Finally, $U$ and $\Delta$ depend on the Bogoliubov amplitudes (via the respective densities), and the resulting equations of motion are highly nonlinear.
+Since in the computation we consider only states up to the cut-off energy $E_c$, the theory must be appropriately renormalized - see Ref.~\cite{Boulet2022} for the explicit expressions for the functional, the associated functional derivatives and renormalization scheme (in the computation we used a variant with the effective mass being equal to the bare mass.)

-The gas is confined by an external axially-symmetric potential $V_{\textrm{ext}}(r=\sqrt{x^2+y^2})$ which is zero for $r<R$ and rises smoothly but rapidly (to a value much larger than the chemical potential) for $r>R$.
-The lack of the potential dependence along $z$ direction simplifies the computation since the Bogoliubov amplitudes factorize as $\{u_n(x,y), v_n(x,y)\}e^{ik_z z}$ with plane-waves along $z$-direction and the problem is reduced to a collection of 2D problems.
-We solve them on a spatial lattice of size $192\times 192$ (with lattice spacing $dx=k_F^{-1}$) for $16$ values of $k_z$, and our cylindrical potential has a radius of $R=90\,k_F^{-1}$.
+The gas is confined by an external axially-symmetric potential $V_{\textrm{ext}}(r=\sqrt{x^2+y^2})$ which is zero for $r<R$ and rises smoothly but rapidly to a value much larger than the chemical potential for $r>R$.
+The radius of the cylindrical potential is $R=90\,k_F^{-1}$.
+The lack of the potential dependence along the $z$-direction simplifies the computation since the Bogoliubov amplitudes factorize as $\{u_n(x,y), v_n(x,y)\}e^{ik_z z}$ with plane-waves along the $z$-direction such that the system reduces to a collection of 2D problems.
+We solve them on a spatial lattice of size $192\times 192$ (with lattice spacing $dx=k_F^{-1}$) for $16$ values of $k_z$.
 To initialize the time evolution, we use the phase imprinting method to find a numerical solution of the static variant of Eq.~(\ref{eq:TDSLDA}) (replacing $i\frac{\partial}{\partial t}$ with the eigenenergy $E_n$) which represents a quantum vortex located at position $(r_0,0)$.
 In the computation, we use the W-SLDA Toolkit~\cite{WSLDAToolkit}, which is an advanced software for solving BdG-type problems.
 The code combines state-of-the-art algorithms (spectral methods for computation of derivatives, multistep Adams-Bashforth-Moulton of $5^{\textrm{th}}$ order integration scheme, error suppression techniques) with high-performance computing techniques~\cite{Wlazlowski:10.1093}.
 The significant computational advancements of the last decade in developing this high-precision toolkit led us to the level where the successful detection of the tiny cyclotron motion became possible.